3. Late 1800s

 Bavarian Brewery Horses and Wagons c.
 1900.
 The photo below on the left is believed to be in front of the stables constructed in the 1890s.
 The other photo is in front of the former middle entrance to the brewery.
 (Photos courtesy of the Kenton Co.
 Library; restored by LRS.)

 GERMAN - AMERICAN ASSOCIATIONS

 The brewery formed an integral part of the local community.
 As more Germans immigrated to America, they often joined various German-American organizations and read local newspapers published in German.
 In addition, numerous schools and churches exclusively spoke German.
 This was done partly to preserve their heritage, but it also helped ease their transition from their homeland to a new county and provided some level of social and economic protection.
 Not all Americans were receptive of the Germans from the mid to 1800s to the early 1900s.
 In particular, the famed "Know Nothings" group in the 1850's was particularly hostile to Germans and occasionally caused some altercations, as mentioned in The Beginnings under the section about the Forty-Eighters.
-Germans protected themselves from discrimination in part through their organizations, but they also simply enjoyed socializing with other Germans and providing them with community support.
+Germans protected themselves from discrimination in part through their organizations, but they also simply enjoyed socializing with other Germans with shared customs and that provided community support.
 (Please see 4A.
 Community Involvement.)